UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_tuning.md

 which the two-electron integrals are recomputed as needed"`.
 This is the default.
 In addition it states `"...
 SCF be performed storing the full integral list in memory"`.
-This is done automatically if enough memory is requested, see Gaussian manual on SCF : ![Gaussian manual SCF][https://gaussian.com/scf/] .
+This is done automatically if enough memory is requested, see Gaussian manual on SCF : [Gaussian manual SCF](https://gaussian.com/scf/) .

 The figure below show a dramatic increase in performance at the memory size where the 2-electron fit in the memory.
 From 8 to 6 hours (depending on